marekborowiec/spruceup/README.md

 `data_type` tells the program whether your alignment contains amino acids (`aa`) or DNA nucleotides (`nt`).

 `distances_object_file` is the file name of an existing distance object.
 Because sometimes you will want to adjust cutoffs or cutoff criterion and computing distances is the most time-consuming part of the analysis, `spruceup` saves a `json` format file with distances from each analysis.
 By default this is blank, but if you do have a distance file from a previous analysis and you want to trim your alignment with new cutoffs, supply the `json` file name here. `spruceup` will then run with new trimming cutoffs and/or criterion but without the need to re-calculate distances.

+`guide_tree` is a phylogram or cladogram `NEWICK` format file to be used as a guide tree.
+The tree can be inferred using any method and can be fully resolved or contain polytomies.
+If you do not supply a guide tree the program will still run but without phylogeny it will have less information to identify misaligned sequences.
+This is particularly important in vartiable algnments with distantly related samples, where it is more difficult to distinguish genuinely variable sequences from misaligned fragments.
+In cases where you suspect and are mainly concerned with samples with spuriously long terminal branches it is adivsable to supply topology-only (cladogram) guide tree and/or run the program without a guide tree.

 ### [analysis]
 The `analysis` category defines parameters used to analyze and clean up your alignment.